Skip to main content

 Returning on or after vs. returning on specific days

-This configuration will manipulate how Mitzu considers users retained.
-If you select the Returning on or after configuration, Mitzu will consider users as retained if they performed the retaining event during or after the retention period.
+This configuration controls how Mitzu considers users retained.
+If you select Returning on or after, Mitzu considers users retained if they performed the retaining event during or after the retention period.

 info

-Let's consider an app where the usage is sporadic.
-Every user opens it once a month.
-If I visualize the week-over-week retention rate of users who open the app on the last day of the month for three weeks, I would see a drop in the retention rate.
+Consider an app with sporadic usage where every user opens it once a month.
+If I visualize the week-over-week retention rate of users who open the app on the last day of the month, for three weeks I would see a drop in the retention rate.
 To reduce this noise, you can apply the Returning on or after configuration.
-This will make Mitzu consider each week before the retaining event as returned.
+This makes Mitzu consider each week before the retaining event as a retained week.

-In contrast, the Returning on specific days configuration will make Mitzu consider users as retained only for the exact time period (week, month, etc.) during which they performed the retaining event.
+In contrast, the Returning on specific days configuration makes Mitzu consider users retained only for the exact time period (week, month, etc.) in which they performed the retaining event.

 Trend vs. overall measurement configuration

-As discussed in our example above, retention insights also support trends and overall measurement configurations.
+As discussed in our example above, retention insights also support trend and overall measurement configurations.

-Retention trends are called daily/weekly/monthly retention change, which, once selected, helps you understand how your retention rate changes over time.
+Retention trends are called daily/weekly/monthly trend.
+Once selected, they help you understand how your retention rate changes over time.

-Overall retention will show how the passage of time affects the retention rate for users who performed the initial event and repeatedly performed the retaining event.
+Overall retention shows how the passage of time affects the retention rate for users who performed the initial event and then repeatedly performed the retaining event.

 Data sampling